Jjake540/CV/README.md

 Working in restaurants, taking initiative is crucial as things can change quickly and with little warning, where you are constantly having to think on your feet to find a solution.
 This has made me very adaptable and a quick thinker willing to put myself out there to find a solution to any situation.

 Continuing with my coding after Makers by going through [Udemy](https://www.udemy.com/user/jake-burton-stewart/) courses to build on my JavaScript knowledge, while also working on my projects, [codewars](https://www.codewars.com/users/Jjake540) and doing process reviews though Makers.
+#### Problem Solving
+I’m developing a great understanding of the creative process involved in good programming, by figuring out solutions, thinking outside the box and isolating the issues.
+During the final project at Makers, deciding to use Firebase when a new version had recently been released was an interesting experience as 99% of the tutorials online were out of date so we had to dive deep into Firebase docs to find solutions to our problems, while also getting acquainted with a NoSQL database for the first time.
+I love the creativity involved in working through problems.

 ## Bonus-points
 **Craft Guild of Chefs National Chef of the Year, Semi-Finalist 2014/15/19**